chaos-polymtl/lethe/doc/source/examples/multiphysics/air-bubble-compression/air-bubble-compression.rst

 Boundary Conditions
 ~~~~~~~~~~~~~~~~~~~

-On all fours sides of the domain, water which is associated with the phase fraction :math:`\phi=1` is injected.
+On all four sides of the domain, water which is associated with the phase fraction :math:`\phi=1` is injected.
 This is done in the simulation by setting the velocities of the fluid in the ``boundary conditions`` subsection and by selecting the correct fluid in the ``boundary conditions VOF`` subsection with a ``dirichlet`` boundary condition on the phase fraction as shown below.

 Boundary Conditions - Fluid Dynamics